yaothao/mapping-Seattle-portfolio/README.md

 ![radio dendropgram](static/radio-dendropgram.jpeg)

 We randomly selected 10 restaurants at Greenlake and extracted customer reviews from Yelp API.
-The dot size represent their review value.
-Majority of the reviews are scored 4.5 or higher.
+The dot size represents their review value.
+The majority of the reviews scored 4.5 or higher.

 Here is an exmaple of the JSON data formate that we extracted.